Software-defined networking (SDN): Enterprises, Organizations, and service providers are being surrounded by a number of competing forces.

 AGILE

-Abstracting control from forwarding lets admin allows us to manage network-wide traffic flow dynamically to meet changing needs.
+Abstracting control from forwarding lets admin allow us to manage network-wide traffic flow dynamically to meet changing needs.

 PROGRAMMATICALLY CONFIGURED